judiebig/Risk_Conversation/README.md

 ![Conversation Graph](pics/graph_architecture.png)

-Submitted to InFORMS JOC 2022 for review
+Submitted to Information Systems Research for review
 --------------------

 While the earnings transcript dataset cannot be publicly released due to the data provider's policy, we make our code implementation publicly available.